ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-plots.md

 All receipes may be found in [Matplotlib documentation](https://matplotlib.org/stable/gallery/index.html).

-- No call to `plt.show()` is needed because rendering process will be entirely handled by Chalk'it according to its rendering rules.
+- No call to `plt.show()` is needed because rendering process will be entirely handled by Chalk'it lite according to its rendering rules.

 Example: